smlxl/storage-layout-extractor/docs/CONTRIBUTING.md

 # Contributing

-This document exists as a brief introduction to how you can contribute to the storage layout analyzer project.
+This document exists as a brief introduction to how you can contribute to the storage layout extractor project.
 It includes a guide to [getting started](#setting-up-for-development) and [contributing to `main`](#getting-your-work-on-main), as well as a [code tour](#code-tour) that briefly goes over the major components of the library.